coteditor/CotEditor/CONTRIBUTING.md

 ### Graphic Resources

 We don't accept pull requests for image resources. @1024jp enjoys creating and brushing up on the graphics ;).
-If you find a graphic resource having some kind of issues to be fixed, please just point it out on the Issues page.
+If you find a graphic resource having some issue to be fixed, please just point it out on the Issues page.